awslabs/graphstorm/tools/README.md

 ### Dataset Specifications
-For custom datasets, parquet files should be organized in subdirectories by node and edge types:
+Your datasets, parquet files, should be organized in subdirectories by node and edge types:

 ```
 dataset_path/